azs0113/Database-Systems-Project/README.md

 # Online-Bookstore-Application

-A Web-based application with a user interface and backend database allowing users to view the book collection, perform custom-search, add them to cart and buy them.
+A Web-based application for a bookstore with a user interface and backend database allowing users to view the book collection, perform custom-search, add them to cart and buy them.

 How to use: